-This section refers to dynamic linking of MySQL Connector/C++ with the client library, not dynamic linking of the application to MySQL Connector/C++.
+This section refers to dynamic linking of Connector/C++ with the client library, not dynamic linking of the application to Connector/C++.

-Precompiled binaries of MySQL Connector/C++ use static binding with the client library by default.
+Precompiled binaries of Connector/C++ use static binding with the client library by default.

 To use the ability to dynamically link the client library to